What’s the Key to a Good Hot Sauce?

 The heat level of a hot sauce is what often attracts people to try it in the first place.
 However, the key to a good hot sauce is not just about how spicy it is but rather its balance of heat and flavor.

 Different types of peppers have different levels of heat and can also provide unique flavors.
-For example, habanero peppers are known for their intense heat and fruity taste while jalapeño peppers offer a milder heat with a slightly grassy flavor.
+For example, habanero peppers are known for their intense heat, so they are fairly high on the Scoville Scale.
+While Thai Chillies on the Scoville scale are much more mild but are still able to provide a kick of heat.

 It's also important to note that the heat level of hot sauce is subjective and can vary greatly from person to person.
 For a baseline, you can always use the Scoville Scale to get an idea of how hot a pepper is and how hot the hot sauce could be.